-Animal models also for human health
+Animal models for human health too

-We can facilitate (pre-)clinical trials for veterinary and human pharmaceutical pharma as well as for feed producers.
+We can facilitate (pre-)clinical trials for veterinary and human pharmaceuticals as well as for feed producers.
 Our animal models either represent the target animals or can be translational models for human health.
 Our experts on epidemiology can advise on the most effective study design, including the required number of animals as well as on statistical methods for analyses.
 We can request ethical permission for animal experiments at the Dutch legislation institute on behalf of our clients.

 In addition to performing animal trials, we can support additional analyses to be conducted in our laboratory facilities.
 Pathogen load can be determined using classical microbiological techniques or molecular biological techniques.
 Host responses can be monitored using different techniques like serology, immunology, and pathology.
 For all analyses, we can offer customized studies following the specific requirements and protocols of our clients.